-Project Selected For Review: All Clinical applicants who score high enough to move on to the full review committee will be required to present in person at the MSCRF Review Meetings.
+Project Selected for Review: All Clinical applicants who score high enough to move on to the full review committee will be required to present in person at the MSCRF Review Meetings.

-• The PI and or the CEO (if not the same person) listed on the Clinical Application must plan to present on the stated review dates.
+- The PI and or the CEO (if not the same person) listed on the Clinical Application must plan to present on the stated review dates.
 Other team members may attend; however, the PI and or the CEO must attend.

-- All presentations will be scheduled as part of standing MSCRF review days listed below.
+- All presentations will be scheduled as part of standing MSCRF review days.
 Due to the number of applications on any given review day, presentation times will be assigned by MSCRF.

 - The PI will need to hold the review day open until the time is assigned.
-This may be confirmed as close as a week before the review day, so PI's will need to remain flexible during this process.
+This may be confirmed as close

+as a few days before the review day, so PIs will need to remain flexible during this process.
+Applicant

+PI and CEO (if applicable) should plan for and secure the second week of August for the in-person

+presentation.

+- Company PI will be required to submit the presentation directed to the Research Project to MSCRF at mscrfinfo@tedcomd.com one week in advance of the meeting.

-- The Clinical applicant will be allotted a 10-minute timed presentation, followed by 20 minutes for Q&A. We recommended no more than 10 slides.
-Following are the required slides for the presentation:
+- The Clinical applicant will be allotted a 15-minute timed presentation, followed by 20 minutes for Q&A.

+- The following are the required slides for the presentation:

 - O What is the Problem?

-- O What is the Solution?
+- o What is the Solution?

 - Technology Outline

 - o Target Market?

 - Segmentation Analysis

 - Target Product Profile

 - Clinical Process

 - Timeline and Costs

 - Risks and Mitigation Plan

 - Finances

 - Cost Projections

 - Financing Needed for the MSCRF Project?

 - Follow-on Financing for the Next Steps, Beyond MSCRF?

-- Management and Clinical Team
+- o Management and Clinical Team

 - Advisors?
 Board of Directors?

+- We recommended no more than 10 slides.